richardzilincikPantheon/module-compilation/README.md

   - `<SDO>YANGPageMain.html` summary of compilation results for all YANG modules of this SDO
   - `figures/*.png` a couple of graphics including dependency graphs for some modules (ietf-interfaces, ..), for all YANG modules known (heavy graph), and history statistics
   - `stats/*.json` statistics about YANG modules extracted from IETF drafts and RFC
-- Directory-Section:backup ($BACKUPDIR in shell): an history directory containing all files from <SDO> with a date suffix (used to generated the history graphcis)
+- Directory-Section:backup ($BACKUPDIR in shell): a history directory containing all files from <SDO> with a date suffix (used to generated the history graphcis)